harbaum/palmos/README.md

 please also drop me a note or submit a pull request.

-The exception from this rule is Elite which was originally written by Chrstian Pinder.
+The exception from this rule is Elite which was originally written by Christian Pinder.
 Please refer to his site at http://www.new-kind.com/ for details about the license of that code.

 This is here for those who still care for these devices.